Skip to main content

 How much does it cost to relocate my pet from Jakarta?

-If you’re considering bringing your pet to Bali, it’s important to also consider the regulations of the receiving country if you plan to leave Bali and return home with your pet.
-For example, if you’re moving back from Bali to Australia, your pet must fly to an approved non-rabies country .
+For example, if you’re moving back from Bali to Australia, your pet must fly to an approved non-rabies country.
+When your cat or dog leaves Australia it immediately loses its Australian health status.
 They’ll then need to stay in quarantine for 6 months, and these rules may change periodically.
 Click here to visit the ‘Dogs and Cats returning to Australia’ requirements by the Australian Government.

 The quarantine return can happen either in a kennel or a rental property.
-The pet doesnt necessarily need to be in a facility, but they must have spent time in a rabies-free country before entering Australia.
+The pet doesn’t necessarily need to be in a facility, but they must have spent time in a rabies-free country before entering Australia.
 Once in Australia, they must go to Melbourne, to undergo a second quarantine period.
-Not only is this a lengthy period of time to be apart, but it is understandablly an expensive process.
+Not only is this a lengthy period of time to be apart, but it is understandably an expensive process.

 The same pet transportation company can assist you if you were to leave Bali and relocating to another country.